Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-import-a-local-widget-in-flutter.md

 }
 ```

-However, your editor will be saying it doesn't know what MyApp is, and it's right!
+However, your editor will say it doesn't know what MyApp is, and it's right!
 So let's fix that by importing our new Home Screen!

 ```dart